Canucks top Leafs 3-2 in OT in return from COVID layoff - WHIZ News

 VANCOUVER, British Columbia (AP) — The Vancouver Canucks returned to the ice after a COVID-19 outbreak prompted nearly four weeks of worrying, wondering and waiting.

-They were finally able to play after a 25-day layoff — and celebrated their first game back with an overtime victory.
+They were finally able to play for the first time since March 24 — and celebrated their first game back with an overtime victory.

 Bo Harvat scored his second goal of the game 1:19 into the extra period, giving the Canucks a 3-2 win over the Toronto Maple Leafs on Sunday night.